realA10001986/Lou-s-Cafe-Jukebox/README.md

 The first step is to establish access to the Jukebox's configuration website ("Config Portal"):

-- Power up your Jukebox and wait until the startup sequence has completed.
+- Power up your Jukebox and wait a few seconds.
 - Connect your computer or handheld device to the WiFi network "JB-AP".
 - Navigate your browser to http://jb.local or http://192.168.4.1 to enter the Config Portal.